mauriciabad/diy-multideck-website/content/games/secret-hitler.md

 ## Usage

 - For Party Membership cards, just get an unused card that has a coin flip with tails (`X`), if you're a fascist, or heads (`O`), if you're a liveral.
-   {% callout type="idea" text="If you show the bottom of your Secret Role card, the other player may know if you're hittlet because she memorised the card in wich it's written.
+   {% callout type="idea" text="If you show the bottom of your Secret Role card, the other player may know if you're Hitler because she memorised the card in wich it's written.
 So, pic a new card every time." /%}
+- Use 2 pairs of card backs to count approved policies.
+Make one pair count nevative points, and the other positive points.
+The negative points count approved fascist policies and the positive points count approved liveral policies.